Gamera the Brave: Production

+The script of Gamera the Brave was redeveloped from one of the original scripts of Gamera: Guardian of the Universe by Chiaki and Kazuya (jp) Kazuya, which and the one by Yoshikazu Okada (jp) were written prior to the appointments of Kazunori Ito, and the "Konaka Gamera" script bears resemblances to the 1972 film Daigoro vs. Goliath by Tsuburaya Production, which was influenced by Daiei and Showa Gamera films.
+Early plots of Tsuburaya's Ultraman Tiga and Digimon Tamers by Toei Animation were also based on the same Gamera script by the Konaka brothers.

+Various productions had either major or minor influences on Gamera the Brave; Helen the Baby Fox, Rex: A Dinosaur's Story, Daiei Film's Yokai Monsters, Gorgo, King Kong, Heisei Mothra trilogy, The Yearling and Bambi, a Life in the Woods, E.T. the Extra-Terrestrial, Babe, Star Trek, Kamen Rider Ryuki, and Sgt.
+Frog.

+For its production, advertisement, and distribution, the film had also collaborated with the aforementioned Helen the Baby Fox and Sgt.
+Frog, and additionally with Oha Suta.

+The film was distributed by Shochiku; Gamera and Yokai Monsters franchises have always relied on distributions by other companies ever since Gamera vs. Zigra by the Dainichi Eihai due to the loss of Daiei Film's exclusive theater chains.

 Release

-The film opened at #6 at the box office in Japan and became a commercial failure.
+The film opened at No. 6 at the box office in Japan and became a commercial failure.

 Reception

 Andrew Kasch of the website Dread Central gave the film a score of 3 1/2 out of 5, writing that "Even with its kid-centric approach, Gamera the Brave is guaranteed to please most kaiju enthusiasts, and the new franchise should be enough to fill the empty hole left in Godzilla's absence."
 Tom Mes of Midnight Eye called the film "an agreeable time waster that introduces the tried and true kaiju formula to a new generation", but wrote that "anyone aged 13 or over will likely be looking elsewhere for their monster movie fix".

 In the years following the film's release, a hoax circulated online which claimed that a giant ancient tortoise, shown in photographs being transported on a flatbed truck, was caught in or around the Amazon River.
 In actuality, the tortoise shown in the photographs was a full-scale, 15-foot-long prop of Toto which was used in the film.

+Shusuke Kaneko, who is aware of both criticism against him and the purpose of Gamera the Brave to fix the franchise from the Heisei trilogy, openly revealed his disfavor of the film and described it a commercial failure, and criticized it for its sequels to be cancelled, pointing the concept of the film to be "essentially wrong" for co-inserting contradicting themes to limit excitements, and alleged the legitimacy of the trilogy.